 The vehicle must be on a level surface.
-When your engine is cold, the coolant level should be at ADD, or a little higher.
-When your engine is warm, the level should be up to FULL HOT, or a little higher.
+When your engine is cold, the coolant level should be at FULL COLD, or a little higher.
+When your engine is warm, the level should be at the base of the filler neck or a little higher.